OSGeo/gdal/doc/source/development/rfc/rfc77_drop_python2_support.rst

 Related PRs:
 -------------

-Adding a deprecation warning if running a Python version that is known to be unsupported in the the next GDAL version:
+Adding a deprecation warning if running a Python version that is known to be unsupported in the next GDAL version:

 - https://github.com/OSGeo/gdal/pull/3165